nhemauer/Pred-Diffusion-2025/README.md

 The "original_replications.ipynb" produces the original coefficient estimates found in our reference articles.

-The "figures" folder includes the AUC-PR Curve and a .txt file with other performance statistics for each model.
+The "figures" folder includes the AUC-PR visualization and a .txt file with other performance statistics for each model.

 The "data" folder includes the data provided by the original authors.